Oil terminals in Ireland: Background

 Oil terminals are key facilities for the import, export, storage, blending, transfer and distribution of oil and petroleum products.
 Terminals are located at coastal sites to facilitate the offloading and loading of coastal shipping.
 Most terminals have road tanker loading equipment for local distribution of products to industrial, commercial and domestic users.
 The products handled include petrol, diesel, jet kerosene, fuel oil and heating oil.

 List of oil terminals in Ireland

 The table summarises details of the location and operation of the oil terminals in Ireland.

 Strategic oil reserves

 Under the National Oil Reserves Agency Act 2007 the National Oil Reserves Agency (NORA) is responsible for ensuring that Ireland retains a minimum of 90 days stock of oil and petroleum products in the event that supplies are disrupted.
-The Department of the Environment, Climate and Communications (DECC) specifies annually the volumes of oil stocks to be held by NORA.
+The Department of Climate, Energy and the Environment (DECC) specifies annually the volumes of oil stocks to be held by NORA.
 The current minimum (2021) level of stock is: